josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 support was to allow as much of Angular to live in the worker as possible.
 As such, *most* Angular components can be bootstrapped in a WebWorker with minimal to no changes required.

-For reference, here's the same HelloWorld example in Dart.
+For reference, here is the same HelloWorld example in Dart.
 ```HTML
 <html>
   <body>